ksharlandjiev/Splyt-challange/node-challenge/README.md

 right values.

 ## Decision taken to complete this task.
-While this task is easy to solve in other programming languages with the use of reflection API and Decorator pattern, it does provide some challanges in JavaScript.
+While this task is easy to solve in other programming languages with the use of reflection API and Decorator pattern, it does provide some challenges in JavaScript.
 EcamScript [decorators](https://github.com/tc39/proposal-decorators) are still in Stage 2 and not production ready.
 At present, using decorators requires transpiler support, since no current browser or Node release has support for them yet.
 To implement decorators at this stage, we'll have to use **Babel** alongside with **@babel/plugin-proposal-decorators** plugin.
 Another option is the use of TypeScript.